rusticbison/website/_posts/2016-06-15-monetas-goatd-installation.md

 # Background

 Monetas is a peer to peer digital contracting system.
 You can create a contract to transfer any type of asset that is available on the system from one wallet to another, including currencies, gold grams, Bitcoin, etc. In my last post I introduced *GoatD* and presented some ideas for what you could do with it.
-Today we'll get our hands dirty as we install and configure *GoatD*.
+Today we'll get our hands dirty as we install and configure the version of *GoatD* that comes in a Vagrant package.
+The instructions for the binary alone are [packaged with the binary tarball](https://goatd.monetas.net/).

 # *GoatD* installation